 A woman at my gym once equated muscularity to fitness.
 She interrupted my workout to complement my pull-ups, and then moments later slapped me with an insult by implying I was not as athletic or strong as another woman at the gym who was more muscular than me.
 The woman equated muscle size to greater athletic ability and strength and likely greater dedication.
 (I guess she’s never seen Cirque du Soleil or professional competitive sports.)
 The woman she so admired was on steroids, something anyone with no concern for long-term health can take and get quick attention and admiration.
 That is, of course, until the plethora of negative side effects catch up to them.

 The woman at the gym who placed me as lesser to the steroid user was clearly not an experienced athlete.
 She did not know that muscularity is not an accurate measure of fitness.
 And any gains made visually or performance-wise from the aid of steroids are not permanent.
 Further, users lack the mental strength to push through personal challenges without the use of steroids or performance-enhancing drugs and without the need for outside approval based on their appearance.
 As a person who has been training for fifteen years (at the time of this post), often around users, I know simply ignoring the desire to want to look like a person with the impressive body steroids can create can be difficult.
 But I educated myself long ago about the side effects, and I’ve seen many users go from heyday to mayday, mayday, mayday, over the years.
 The perks of steroid use are short-lived.
-In the below video, the still-young Gracie Davis speaks of her athletic feats as if she has passed her prime now that she has given up steroid use.
+In the below video (since removed from YouTube), the still-young Gracie Davis speaks of her athletic feats as if she has passed her prime now that she has given up steroid use.

 Gracie admits to taking Performance Enhancing Drugs (PEDs) as a way to not have to train as hard, and says PED users “have a hard time with commitment and doing things the right way.”